Ataa00/ITG-Training/Project-Vidly/README.md

         isGolden: ture
       }
       ```
-    - It will go through the validation funcion in the middleware to validate the provided customer parameters.
+    - It will go through the validation function in the middleware to validate the provided customer parameters.
-    - After that, before saving the customer instance the mongoose model for customer will check if the parameters valid or not.
+    - After that, before saving the customer instance the Mongoose model for the customer will check if the parameters are valid or not.
     - It will return the created customer instance.
   - For get user:
     - There are two methods
       - Get single customer:
-        - I used GET method.
+        - I used the GET method.
-        - URL: http/localhost:3000/api/customers/getCustomer
+        - URL: http/localhost:3000/api/customers/:customerID
         - Inside body request:
           ```
           {
             "customerID": "xxxxxxxxxxxxxx"
           }
           ```
-        - It will go through the validation funcion in the middleware to validate the provided customerID.
+        - It will go through the validation function in the middleware to validate the provided customerID.
         - CustomerID should be 24 characters of type objectId.
         - It will return the wanted customer instance.
       - Get all customers:
-        - I used GET method.
+        - I used the GET method.
         - URL: http/localhost:3000/api/customers
         - It will return all customers.
-  - For update user:
+  - For updated user:
-    - I used PUT method.
+    - I used the PUT method.
-    - URL: http/localhost:3000/api/customers/updateCustomer
+    - URL: http/localhost:3000/api/customers/updateCustomer/:customerID
     - Inside body request:
       ```
       {
-        "customerID": "xxxxxxxxxxxxxx",
         "name": "Human",
         "phoneNumber: "00000000000000",
-        isGolden: ture
+        isGolden: true
       }
       ```
-    - Firstly, It will check if the wanted customer inside the database.
+    - First, It will check if the wanted customer is inside the database.
-    - Secondly, If it is there, It will go through the validation funcion in the middleware to validate the provided customer parameters.
+    - Secondly, If it is there, It will go through the validation function in the middleware to validate the provided customer parameters.
-    - After that, before saving the updated customer the mongoose model for customer will check if the parameters valid or not.
+    - After that, before saving the updated customer the Mongoose model for the customer will check if the parameters are valid or not.
     - It will update it and return a status message if it is updated or not.
   - For delete user:
-    - I used PUT method.
+    - I used the DELETE method.
-    - URL: http/localhost:3000/api/customers/deleteCustomer
+    - URL: http/localhost:3000/api/customers/:customerID
-    - Inside body request:
-      ```
-      {
-        "customerID": "xxxxxxxxxxxxxx"
-      }
-      ```
-    - Firstly, It will check if the wanted customer inside the database.
+    - First, It will check if the wanted customer is inside the database.
-    - Secondly, If it is there, It will go through the validation funcion in the middleware to validate the provided customerID.
+    - Secondly, If it is there, It will go through the validation function in the middleware to validate the provided customerID.
-    - After that, it will remove it from the Database.
-    - It will update it and return a status message if it is deleted or not.
+    - It will Delete it and return a status message if it is deleted or not.

+# The standards of API paths:
+- End-point paths should be represented as nouns, not verbs.
+One of the reasons is that the HTTP request method is already written as verbs so it naming it as a verb isn't useful and makes it unnecessary.
+- The action should be indicated from the HTTP request methods which are: GET, POST, PUT, DELETE.
+  - GET: /genres/ => Retrieve data
+  - POST: /genres/ => Create an instance
+  - PUT: /genre/:id => Update an item already exists in the DB
+  - DELETE: /genre/:id => Delete an item in the DB